 The Annual General Meeting (or, where relevant, the Extraordinary General Meeting) is the Company’s ultimate decision-making body.
 At the Annual General Meeting, the shareholders exercise their voting rights in accordance with the Swedish Companies Act and the Articles of Association.
 Notice convening an Annual General Meeting shall be issued no earlier than 6 weeks and no later than 4 weeks prior to the meeting.
 According to the Articles of Association, the Annual General Meetings are convened by publication of the convening notice in the Swedish National Gazette (Sw.
 Post- och Inrikes Tidningar) and on the Company’s website.
 At the time of the notice convening the meeting, information regarding the notice shall be published in Svenska Dagbladet.
 The notice contains an agenda setting out the matters to be dealt with in numerical order and also the main contents of the proposals before the meeting.
+The Board of Directors can also decide that shareholders may vote their shares by post in advance of the general meeting.
+When the meeting is convened, details regarding the form of the meeting is provided, as well as regarding the means and timing of notification to the company of a shareholders’ intent to participate in the meeting.
 Shareholders who wish to participate in a general meeting shall be included in the shareholders’ register on the record date for the meeting and shall notify the company of their intent to participate no later than on the day set out in the notice.

 The Annual General Meeting must be held within six months from the end of the financial year.
 In addition to the Annual General Meeting, Extraordinary General Meetings may be convened.
 The duties of the Annual General Meeting include the election of Members of the Board, the Chairman of the Board, the Nomination Committee, the adoption of the Income Statement and Balance Sheet, resolutions on the appropriation of profits and discharge from liability for the Members of the Board and the President of the company, the determination of fees payable to the Members of the Board and to the auditors, the approval of the Board’s remuneration report, and, where relevant, the amending of Articles of Association and the election of auditors.